privy-open-source/nuapi/README.md

 Sometime, you want to cancel request with same endpoint like when you working with searching or filter.

-NuGrpc API has built in function for this case.
+NuAPI has built in function for this case.
 Just set `requestId`, multiple sent request with same id will cancel last request before.

 ```ts
 useApi().get('/document/load', {